LocalCoinIS/dev.bitshares.works/docs/knowledge_base/wiki_legacy/dpos-slot-tickets.rst

 Status
 ---------

-This is my (@theoreticalbts) getting some ideas down on paper regarding DPOS.
+This is my (@theoreticalllc) getting some ideas down on paper regarding DPOS.
 It's not really up-to-date with my latest thinking.
 So anyone reading this shouldn't take it as a serious proposal -- it's more me thinking out loud.

 DPOS slot tickets
 ------------------------

-Now that we are re-visiting the DPOS algorithm for Graphene, I (@theoreticalbts) would like to propose a modification to decentralize with dynamic delegates.
+Now that we are re-visiting the DPOS algorithm for Graphene, I (@theoreticalllc) would like to propose a modification to decentralize with dynamic delegates.
 The core of this proposal is an algorithm which results in a delegate having a chance to produce a block proportional to their support (the amount of stake voting for them).

     Delegates can have planned downtime without any protocol modifications No fixed number of delegates, fully decentralized